erithion/tiril/README.md

 ## Learn from your favourite movies on Memrise

-It also helps you to collect the new words you've faced so far and export them to your favourite learning tool
+It also helps you to gather the new words you have encountered so far and export them to your favourite learning tool

 <details>
  <summary>Review the words</summary>